iyre/bl4-save-tools/README.md

 - **Add item serials to bank**
   - Adds a user-provided list of serials into a profile save (bank).
 - **Set all items in bank to max level**
-  - Updates all item serials in bank to have max level (60).
+  - Updates all item serials in bank to have max level.

 ## Where Are My Saves?
 **Windows:**